ssat335/cellml-nesi/readme.md

 ```
 make
 ```
-which should generate the binary **experiment** in your current directory.
+which should generate the binary **cellml-fitter** in your current directory.

 ---